God, grant me the serenity to accept the people I cannot change,

 ~ Jean Shinoda Bolen, M.D., Goddesses in Older Women

-Online orders $10.00 includes shipping.
-Click here
+Online orders $7.00 plus shipping.
+Click here for order information.

 The practice of yoga changes us.
 When we focus on our breath, we become aware of our breathing patterns and tensions held in the body.
 As we move and stretch our bodies, tensions release and we feel better.
 We begin to notice things that we were unaware of before.
 Little by little that awareness seeps into other areas of our lives.
 We notice how we feel when we communicate with others.
 Perhaps we let go of old patterns of communication because we don’t need them anymore.
 Or perhaps we let go of old relationships because we finally recognize how damaging they are to our health and well-being.
 This is how the world changes, one person at a time.